 California Change Detection Dataset

-is composed of two images and a label image.
+The California Change Detection Dataset is composed of two images and a label image.
 The first image is a Landsat 8 acquisition covering Sacramento County, Yuba County and Sutter County, California, on 5 January 2017.
 It has nine channels covering the spectrum from deep blue to short-wave infrared, plus two long-wave infrared channels.
 The second image was acquired on 18 February 2017 by Sentinel-1A over the same area after the occurrence of a flood.
 The image is recorded in polarizations VV and VH and augmented with the ratio between the two intensities as a third channel.
 All these channels are log-transformed.

 An example of JSON encoding of the California change detection dataset following the TrainingDML-AI UML model can be found in https://github.com/opengeospatial/TrainingDML-AI_SWG/tree/main/use-cases/examples/1.0/UiT_HCD_California_2017.json.